 The experts in the RRU should cover various disciplines to tackle the complex issues associated with wildlife disease outbreaks.
-They are selected according to their field of work and previous experience and training as well as personal characteristics.
+They are selected according to their field of work and previous experience.
 Additional to their usual field of expertise, the members of the RRU should be trained on main aspects of saiga ecology and generally diseases in wildlife and reactions to it.
 Such training should also contain a practical component conducted at a potential site of an incident.

 The following table shows the composition of the RRU, which is recommended for an outbreak investigation.
-The pool of people, who could be activated, should at least contain 2 experts for each of the following positions in order to guarantee that an interdisciplinary team can be constituted rapidly in any and every investigation.
+The pool of experts, who could be activated, should at least contain 2 experts for each of the following positions in order to guarantee that a full interdisciplinary team can be constituted rapidly in any and every investigation.
+The RRU should always be accompanied by the local veterinarian, who is able to provide information about the condition, vaccination and distribution of domestic livestock in the outbreak area.

-Expert Usual place of work Responsibilities Administrator/ coordinator Committee of Forestry and Wildlife MoA RK Representative of the responsible state agency, the Committee of Forestry and Wildlife of the MoA, coordinating activities, organising logistics, solving issues with local administration Veterinarians (3 teams with 3 experts - one veterinary pathologist, one wildlife veterinarian with appropriate training, and one livestock veterinarian) National veterinary reference centre (plus others, if officially members of RRU) Investigation of ill animals or carcasses, sampling according to protocols Expert on disease ecology independent (anti- plague stations?)
+Expert Place of work Responsibilities Administrator/ coordinator Committee of Forestry and Wildlife MoA RK Representative of the responsible state agency, coordinating activities, organising logistics, solving issues with local administration Veterinarians (3 teams with 3 experts - one veterinary pathologist, one wildlife veterinarian with appropriate training, and one livestock veterinarian) National veterinary reference centre, Republican veterinary laboratory, Research institutes Investigation of ill animals or carcasses, sampling according to protocols Expert on disease ecology or epidemiologist independent (antiplague stations, research institutes, universities?)
 Identification of ecological links, which might play a role in the disease outbreak Expert on saiga ecology / zoologist independent (Institute of zoology, ACBK?)
 Investigation of ill animals and other animal species in the area Geobotanist independent (Institute of botany?)
 Investigation of vegetation at the site of the outbreak or die-off (and, if possible, along the path the animals used to this site)

-Pasture expert Independent (Institute of botany?)
-Assessment of condition of pastures at the die-off site, possible contacts between livestock and wildlife, and effects of specific plant species on livestock and potentially wildlife Ecotoxicologist / biochemist independent Taking samples from environmental components for toxicological analysis Local veterinarian Local veterinary station Providing information on the condition, vaccination, distribution of domestic livestock in the area Physicist/radiologist Kazakh agricultural university (Astana) Taking samples and radiological examinations at the outbreak and die- off site Meteorologist Met Station locally, Kazgidromet Evaluation of unusual weather conditions before and during the outbreak
+Pasture expert Independent (Institute of botany, National Agrarian University?)
+Assessment of condition of pastures at the die-off site, possible contacts between livestock and wildlife, and effects of specific plant species on livestock and potentially wildlife Ecotoxicologist / biochemist independent Taking samples from environmental components for toxicological analysis Physicist/radiologist Kazakh agricultural university (Astana) Taking samples and radiological examinations at the outbreak and die-off site Meteorologist Meteorologial Station locally, Kazgidromet Evaluation of weather conditions before and during the outbreak